 Next came a busy June, with visits to two events I’ve attended in previous years – the local school summer fair and the rather larger East Finchley Festival.
 At the school fair, I introduced juggling to the show for the first time – luring children in from further afield, only to surprise them with the books, once they came to have a go.

-The aspiration of any children’s author is to create a book with longevity – one that will continue to be enjoyed for generations.
+But while the goal is to get more books out there, it’s important to make the most of what you’ve already achieved.
+With that in mind, the aspiration of any children’s author is to create a book with longevity – one that will continue to be enjoyed for generations.
 The books of Dr Seuss clearly have that enduring quality, along with the more recent works of Michael Rosen or Julia Donaldson, with books from the likes of Oliver Jeffers and Rob Biddulph also likely to be enjoyed by my own children, if not by the generation after them.
 Indeed, why would future generations be denied such pleasures?

 I might, then, conclude that as long as such notions as swimming in a cup of tea, a dancing chimp stepping on your nose, covering your pizza with fleas or putting food in your welly remain funny, it would seem a shame that tomorrow’s or even today’s primary school children shouldn’t be able to enjoy the same laughter as those of just six years ago.